PioBeat/offbeatSlider/README.md

-# jQuery Slideshow Plugin - offbeatSlider
+# offbeatSlider - a jQuery Slideshow Plugin

 Easy to use jQuery plugin to create an image slideshow for a thumbnail preview or for page headers.